DistPub/django-babel-transpiling/README.md

 }
 ```

-you can customize by provide `BABEL_TRANSPILING` in your django settings, for example, custom babel preset:
+You can customize by provide `BABEL_TRANSPILING` in your django settings, for example, custom babel preset:

 ```
 BABEL_TRANSPILING = {
     'options': {
+        "filename": "index.ts",
         "presets": ["typescript"]
     }
 }